 - Dry bedding and clothing inside or in a tumble dryer.

 Staying informed about pollen counts

 Figure 1: Pollen counters operated by Melbourne Pollen and Deakin AirWatch.

 Hay fever and thunderstorm asthma

-People with hay fever – especially those who experience wheezing or coughing with their hay fever – may be at increased risk of epidemic thunderstorm asthma.
-Epidemic thunderstorm asthma can be sudden, serious and even life threatening.
+People with hay fever, especially those who experience wheezing or coughing with hay fever, may be at increased risk of epidemic thunderstorm asthma.
+Epidemic thunderstorm asthma can be sudden, serious and even life-threatening.

 Having good control of your hay fever can help reduce your risk of thunderstorm asthma.